pitchmuc/adobe-analytics-api-2.0/docs/projects.md

 Your elements can also be a reportSuiteId, you can also look which reportSuite id have been used.\
 You can also use default dimension (e.g. : browser) and metrics (e.g. : visits)

+With the current version, your evars and props used in the calculated metrics will not be found unfortunately.\
+The way that calculated metrics are created is that they create a new segment for the dimension used when you built them.\
+These segments are not returned with the default getSegments methods and therefore are not showing in the results.